NixOS/nixpkgs/doc/build-helpers/special/checkpoint-build.section.md

 # pkgs.checkpointBuildTools  {#sec-checkpoint-build}

 `pkgs.checkpointBuildTools` provides a way to build derivations incrementally.
-It consists of two functions to make checkpoint builds using nix possible.
+It consists of two functions to make checkpoint builds using Nix possible.

 For hermeticity, Nix derivations do not allow any state to carry over between builds, making a transparent incremental build within a derivation impossible.